 A short walk in Como to discover this beautiful city

-At first was George Clooney.
+At first, was George Clooney.
 Then came Robert De Niro, Bruce Springsteen, and many other celebrities.
 Today, Lake Como (pic n°1) has become one of the most sought-after holiday destinations among Manhattan and Hollywood people: many lawyers, financiers, and movie stars contend the most beautiful villas in millionaire auctions.

-Indeed, Lake Como is one of the most beautiful areas in Italy, as it boasts breathtaking landscapes, historical and picturesque towns, elegant villas, Mediterranean-style gardens, a mild and pleasant climate.
-All these beautiful characteristics were already known in Roman times when Como was one of the main centers along Via Regina, a historical route that used to link the Po Valley with the northern areas of the Alps.
+Indeed, Lake Como is one of the most beautiful areas in Italy, as it boasts breathtaking landscapes, historic and picturesque towns, elegant villas, Mediterranean-style gardens, a mild and pleasant climate.
+All these beautiful characteristics were already known in Roman times when Como was one of the main centers along Via Regina, a historic route that used to link the Po Valley with the northern areas of the Alps.